ampproject/amphtml/extensions/amp-consent/amp-consent.md

 To block components, add the `data-block-on-consent` attribute to the AMP component.
 This ensures that `buildCallback` of the component isn't called until consent has been accepted, or if the consent prompt has been skipped by the `checkConsentHref` response when consent is unknown.
 In effect, this means that all behaviors of the element (e.g. sending analytics pings for `<amp-analytics>` or the loading of an `<amp-ad>`) are delayed until the relevant consent instance is accepted.

+AMP may support more advanced customizing blocking behaviors in the future.
+Because of this, the value of `data-block-on-consent` is reserved for now, please don't specify a value to the attribute.

+Individual components may override this behavior to provide more specialized handling.
+Please refer to each component's documentation for details.

 *Example: Blocking the analytics until user accepts consent*

 ```html